-Our teaching program is currently based on three meditation methods
+Our teaching program is currently based on two meditation methods

 In addition we are able to explain a range of other methods including mindfulness, breathing meditation, mantra meditation, walking meditation and healing meditation.
 It should be pointed out that with rare exceptions most generic mediation methods, for example compassionate meditation (CM) exist in different forms in diverse secular and spiritual traditions.
 Whilst many share common aspects and can appear to be quite similar, this is not necessarily the case.
 For example what we call Buddhism is in fact made up of a number of different spiritual traditions based on the teachings of the Buddha.
 Mindfulness meditation within these different traditions can be considered to have differences as well as similarities.
 Even when the idea of mindfulness is similar the context in which mindfulness is practiced, the practice itself, and the degree of knowledge and experience of the students might be very different.

 Who can we teach?

-Meditation for Health Kent (MFHIK) is an organisation committed to sharing information and expertise related to meditation across Kent, Medway and London.
+We, Meditation for Health Kent (MFHIK) are an organisation committed to sharing information and expertise related to meditation across Kent, Medway and London.
 We provide general advice and tuition outside of any specific spiritual tradition.
 If you meditate with us you can expect support from a teacher with thousands of hours of formal practice in addition to any recognised training and qualifications, they are also likely to have introduced hundreds of practitioners to meditation.
 We offer a range of meditation solutions to individuals and groups in different settings.
 Alongside regular classes, individual 1 to 1 tuition and workshops, we also undertake workplace meditation and meditation for students.
 We provide a meditation advisory service, and support to existing meditation groups.
 Where resources permit we offer limited free meditation support to local schools and not-for-profit organizations.
 Our fees and terms and conditions can be found on our pricing page.

 Among the many methods currently available in the west the following are amongst the most popular.